mitbailey/MMC/README.md

 3).
 Move and Home the KST201.
 The MMC Software can now be used as usual.

+# Troubleshooting
+### Issue 1:
+The program crashes on startup.

+Solution 1A:
+Some systems may require that `Python.Runtime.dll` is 'unblocked' manually.
+To do this:
+    1).
+Navigate to MMCS\pythonnet\runtime
+    2).
+Right-click the file `Python.Runtime.dll` and select Properties.
+    3).
+Check Unblock in the bottom right-hand corner.

+Solution 1B:
+Some systems may require administrative privileges to run the program.
+Right click `MMCS.exe` and press "Run as Administrator."

 # Usage
 ## via Executable
 The executable is available within the MMCS zip archive included with each release.
 Download and extract the archive to access and run MMCS.exe.
 See the [releases page](https://github.com/mitbailey/MMC/releases) for details.